converged-computing/flux-cloud/docs/getting_started/experiments.md

 You can choose one of the following:

- - A matrix of experiments, with sizes by machines
+ - A matrix of experiments, with sizes for machines and MiniClusters
  - A single experiment (ideal for a demo or one-off run)
  - A list of experiments (when you want >1 but not a matrix)